jennguyen1/nhuyhoa/_posts/2015-08-01-Subsetting-With-dplyr.md

 Cleaning data can be tedious and annoying, but data rarely ever comes in a tidy, nicely packaged with a bow on top form.
 In order to get the data in a form that we want, we often need to slice and dice the data in various ways.
-Luckily, the dplyr package, created by Hadley Wickham, provides some handy tools to subset and select with ease.
+Luckily, the dplyr package provides some handy tools to subset and select with ease.
-In this post, I will outline the subsetting functions available through dplyr and explain how and when I use them.
-In addition, I make use of magrittr's piping function, which can combine a complicated sequence of logic into a code chain that is easier to read.
-More information about magrittr can be found on the [magrittr vignette][magrittr_link]{:target="blank"}.

-{% highlight r %}
-library(dplyr)
-library(magrittr)
-{% endhighlight %}

 # Example Data
 Let's generate some random data to use with dplyr.
 The random generator function is available via the [jn.general package][jn.general_link]{:target="blank"}.